 If Cats Disappeared From The World

-A beautifully moving tale of loss and reaching out to the ones we love, of one man’s journey to discover what really matters in modern life.
+A beautifully moving tale of loss and reaching out to the ones we love.

 Our narrator’s days are numbered.
 Estranged from his family, living alone with only his cat Cabbage for company, he was unprepared for the doctor’s diagnosis that he has only months to live.
 But before he can set about tackling his bucket list, the Devil appears with a special offer: in exchange for making one thing in the world disappear, he can have one extra day of life.
 And so begins a very bizarre week . . .